-Knowledge Economy Gaps - A key theme across many City reports (e.g. Economic Diversification Strategy 2018) was the lack of access to knowledge-based workers.
-This contention is supported by the data, with professional, scientific, and technical service jobs accounting for only 4% of total jobs in 2020

-- and recording a low location quotient (L.Q.) score of 0.47 when compared to the Province. - Aging Downtown One of the key weakness areas currently for the City is the aging assets in the downtown core and struggling retail sector.
-The lack of amenities/services has affected tourism growth.
-In addition, there has been limited private investment which has stifled growth.
-The area also has an old industrial feel with the northern edge of the downtown being a series of brownfield industrial sites adjacent to the rail line. - Gaps within the Regional Public Transit System While the Region enjoys strong transportation assets, limited transit options within the City hinder growth.
-Local businesses are unable to attract workers to their operations, particularly when these workers do not live in proximity to where they work. - Continued Decline in Manufacturing Jobs Manufacturing sectors jobs across Ontario are at risk of continued automation which may displace portions of the local/regional labour force.
+- Knowledge Economy Gaps A key theme across many City reports (e.g. Economic Diversification Strategy 2018) was the lack of access to knowledgebased workers.
+This contention is supported by the data, with professional, scientific, and technical service jobs accounting for only 4% of total jobs in 2020 and recording a low location quotient (L.Q.) score of 0.47 when compared to the Province. - Gaps within the Regional Public Transit System While the Region enjoys strong transportation assets, limited transit options within the City hinder growth.
+Local businesses are unable to attract workers to their operations, particularly when these workers do not live-in proximity to where they work.
+However, the City is undertaking targeted steps to improve transit infrastructure.
+This includes a regional partnership with the City of Niagara Falls, St. Catharines Transit Commission, the City of Welland, and the Region of Niagara to develop the Inter-Municipal Transit in Niagara.
+As part of the initiative, the Niagara Transit Service Delivery and Governance Strategy provides strategic recommendations for the improvement of transit service throughout Niagara. - Continued Decline in Manufacturing Jobs Manufacturing sectors jobs across Ontario are at risk of continued automation which may displace portions of the local/regional labour force.
 This, however, does not necessarily mean a decline in demand for floor space, which has implications for the amount of land and location for this use.